occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 This is a pattern that can be applied instead of updating [snapshots](#snapshots) for every `n` event.
 The idea is to try to keep event streams short and instead create snapshots periodically.
 For example, once every month we run a job that creates snapshots for certain event streams.
 This is especially well suited for problem domains where "closing the books" is a concept in the domain (such as accounting).

+## Scheduling

+Scheduling (aka deadlines, alarm clock) is a very handy technique to schedule to commands to be executed in the future or periodically.
+Imagine, for example, a multiplayer game (like word guessing game shown in previous examples), where we want to game to end automatically after
+10 hours of inactivity.
+This means that as soon as a player has made a guess, we'd like to schedule a "timeout game command" to be executed after 10 hours.

+Occurrent doesn't currently have any built-in support for this (but a small wrapper around an existing library is planned), but there are several libraries you can use from the Java ecosystem, such as:

+* [JobRunr](https://www.jobrunr.io/) - An easy way to perform background processing in Java.
+Distributed and backed by persistent storage.
+* [Quartz](http://www.quartz-scheduler.org/) - Can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs.
+* [db-scheduler](https://github.com/kagkarlsson/db-scheduler) - Task-scheduler for Java that was inspired by the need for a clustered `java.util.concurrent.ScheduledExecutorService simpler than Quartz.
+* [Spring Scheduling](https://spring.io/guides/gs/scheduling-tasks/) - Worth looking into if you're already using Spring.

 # Getting started